railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_management.rst

 Most customer projects are represented by:

-* one or several analytic accounts in the Accounting System to keep track of the contract and its different phases,
+* one or several analytic accounts in the Accounting System, to keep track of the contract and its different phases,

-* one or several projects in Project Management to track the project and the different tasks to be completed.
+* one or several projects in Project Management, to track the project and the different tasks to be completed.

 There is a direct link between the project and the analytic account, because for each new project created, OpenERP will automatically create the corresponding analytic account in the `Projects` analytic chart of accounts.
 Note that you have no access to the analytic account directly from a project.